LauzHack/deep-learning-bootcamp/README.md

 Since 2016, LauzHack has organized hackathons at EPFL in Lausanne, Switzerland.
 We also organize tech talks during the school year.

-This is a repository for our Deep Learning Bootcamp (Winter 2025 Edition).
+This is a repository for our Deep Learning Bootcamp (Summer 2025 Edition).
 For previous editions, see [Previous Editions](#previous-editions) section.

 # Syllabus